Criticism of Walmart: Product selection

 At the end of 2017, Walmart removed T-shirts which implied a promotion of violence, with the words "Rope.
 Tree.
 Journalist.
 Some Assembly Required".
 Executive Director Dan Shelley of the Radio Television Digital News Association said that while RTDNA is "a fierce proponent of the First Amendment that is politically nonpartisan" and that Walmart is within its legal rights to sell the T-shirt, "that doesn't mean it is the right thing to do."
 A Walmart spokesperson said the shirt "clearly violates our policy."

 In May 2019, Walmart was sued by the Center For Inquiry (CFI) for selling homeopathic products on the shelf next to traditional medicine.
 The CFI, a not-for-profit educational organization, stated in the complaint that Walmart "uses marketing, labeling, and product placement to falsely present homeopathic products as equivalent alternatives to science-based medicines, and to represent homeopathic products as effective treatments for specific diseases and symptoms."
 Nicholas Little of CFI said that homeopathic products should remain legal to purchase, but should be labelled products honestly.
 The FDA currently does not regulate homeopathic products, but in recent years has signaled their intent to regulate the industry to a higher level.
 This follows on from a similar lawsuit filed by CFI against pharmacy chain CVS in 2018.
 Walmart responded by stating "Our Equate private label homeopathic products are designed to include information directly stating that the claims are not based on accepted medical evidence and have not been evaluated by the FDA.
 We take allegations like these seriously and will respond as appropriate with the court."
-In an August, 2019 interview, Little commented that "The problem is the government agencies (the FDA and FTC) aren't doing their job. ...
+In an August 2019 interview, Little commented that "The problem is the government agencies (the FDA and FTC) aren't doing their job. ...
 The FDA and FTC have rules and guidelines, but they don't enforce them."
 In July, 2019, CFI announced that the Stiefel Freethought Foundation was contributing an additional $150,000 to the previously committed $100,000 to support the two lawsuits.

-In December 2020, the United States Department of Justice sued Walmart after it was discovered that it contributed to the opioid epidemic in the United States by filling illegal prescriptions of controlled substances and failing to report suspicious orders to the Drug Enforcement Agency.
-Walmart stopped distributing controlled substances in 2018.
-Walmart accused the DoJ of cherry-picking, claiming that pharmacists refuse to fill most illegally prescribed drugs from questionable doctors and sent "tens of thousands of investigative leads to" the DEA.